 You can easily install CactusVPN on tons of popular platforms with our user-friendly apps.

-Best of all – you can try out CactusVPN free of charge for 24 hours with our trial.
+Best of all – you can try out CactusVPN free of charge with our trial.
 You don’t need to give out any credit card details, and you get access to all the features.
 Plus, we even offer a 30-day money-back guarantee, so you’ve got nothing to worry about once you become a CactusVPN customer.

 So, does a VPN protect against malware?